evantorrie/mott-the-tidier/README.md

 Dependabot is a brilliant tool which will automatically create a pull request by modifying `go.mod` and `go.sum` files for outdated dependencies in a go module.
-Unfortunately, it does only one module at a time in each PR.
-Modules which depend on the module being changed by Dependabot are not examined.
+Unfortunately, it does not look (as of this time) at transitive dependencies of the module in question elsewhere in the repo.
+_Admittedly, this is usually rare in most Go projects_.

 On the other hand, our build workflow which runs on every PR performs `go mod tidy` as one of its actions and will fail the build if any